FAQs

 Yes!
 All teletherapy is delivered via Zoom.
 You will be sent a secure link to click on at your appointment time.

-We are Covid safe business operating within the rules and guidelines of NSW Health.
+We are a Covid safe business operating within the rules and guidelines of NSW Health.
 The studio is a large and spacious area where social distancing is consistently applied.
-Facial masks and hand sanitizer are provided, we also maintain a consistent high standard of disinfecting all surfaces and art materials after each session and on a daily basis.
-All services are available face to face and online.
+Facial masks and hand sanitiser are provided, we also maintain a consistent high standard of disinfecting all surfaces and art materials after each session and on a daily basis.